Cotter45/crosswords/README.md

 ---

 - Add a timer to the game
-- Add a banner and new game button to the winner fireworks
 - Add the about page
 - Add links to start the games in the menu
-- Bug fixes
-  - Sometimes the board is not cleared when selecting new game after some words are in
-  - Sometimes the board doesn't register a "number" for where the word starts